Bamscrown/New-York-Property-Sales-Analysis/README.md

 ### Limitation

 The properties that were acquired by inheritace had a sales price value of $0.
-All empty cells in sales price column were replaced with $0 value but this may not be the reality as some of the empty cells may be due to oversite and not necesaary that the property was sold for $0(inherited)
+All empty cells in sales price column were replaced with $0 value but this may not be the reality as some of the empty cells may be omitted and not necesaary that the property was sold for $0(inherited)